(Last Updated On: August 29, 2023)

-Note: The reason for melting the chocolate chips on “level 6” and “1-minute intervals” is that the chocolate will burn on the bottom of the dish if you microwave it on the default setting which is power level 10.
+Note: The reason for melting the chocolate chips on “level 6” and “1-minute intervals” is that the chocolate will burn on the bottom of the dish if your microwave is on the default setting, which is power level 10.

 Step 6.
-Add Milk and then Melted Chocolate
+Add Milk and Melted Chocolate to Brown Sugar Mixture

-After the chocolate chips are melted, add one cup of whole milk and stir.
-Then, add the melted chocolate together with the brown sugar mixture creating the chocolate pie filling for the Mississippi mud pie.
-Again, mix it all up together with a fork, spoon, or spatula until well combined.
+After the chocolate chips are melted, add one cup of whole milk and the melted chocolate mixture together with the brown sugar mixture we set aside earlier, creating the chocolate pie filling for the Mississippi mud pie.
+Again, mix it all together with a fork, spoon, or spatula until well combined.

 Step 7.
-Pour the Chocolate Pie Filling into the Graham Cracker Shell
+Pour Mixture into the Graham Cracker Shell

-Pour all of the chocolate pie filling into the graham cracker crust.
+Pour the chocolate pie filling into the prepared crust.
 We decided to use one 9-ounce size graham cracker crust for our pie shell.
-You can also use a Chocolate Ready Pie Crust or an OREO Cookie Crust, or you can make a homemade pie crust if you prefer.
+You can also use a chocolate cookie crust or an Oreo cookie crust, or you can make a homemade pie crust if you prefer.

 Note: We had a little left over pie filling.
 Because of this, you could also use two 6-ounce graham cracker pie crusts instead.
-This would make two littler pies, and use up all of the filling.
+This would make two smaller pies and use up all the filling.